Elevator-Robot/magic-wordpress/README.md

 - Run `invoke setup` to setup your virtual environment & install the dependencies

 ## Usage
+- Run `invoke list` to list the available tasks
 - Run `invoke test` to run the tests
 - Run `invoke build` to build the project
 - Run `invoke deploy` to deploy the project